Investing in our future

 Flint Hills Resources Pine Bend refinery is one of America’s most energy efficient fuel producers and is committed to maintaining and enhancing its state-of-the-art facility.
 In the last 10 years, work at the refinery has been the equivalent of building at least two Vikings stadiums.

 Since 2015, Flint Hills Resources has invested $500 million in technology and efficiency improvements to help the refinery lower emissions while producing more of the fuel and other products people need and use every day.
-These investments contributed to the Pine Bend refinery being ENERGY STAR® certified by the U.S. Environmental Protection Agency four years in a row.
+These investments contributed to the Pine Bend refinery being ENERGY STAR® certified by the U.S. Environmental Protection Agency five years in a row.

 These projects include: